-However, these KKT-based methods require a solver for either quadratic or conic programming.
-Linear programming requires additional objective terms and the solver efficiency of the above implementations is not comparable to commercial MILP solvers such as \gurobi{} \cite{gurobi} and \cplex{} \cite{cplex2009v12}.
-Furthermore, they do not naturally support discrete optimization due to non-convexity.
+However, these KKT-based methods require a specific quadratic or conic programming solver, and linear programming necessitates additional objective terms.
+Therefore, the efficiency and accuracy of the above implementations is not comparable to commercial MILP solvers such as \gurobi{} \cite{gurobi} and \cplex{} \cite{cplex2009v12}.
+Moreover, these methods are designed for continuous problems and do not naturally support discrete optimization.